-If you aspire to be a bartender, one of your responsibilities is to understand how your equipment works and how to maintain them.
-But, the most important skill a bartender must learn is how to use the bar tools since they are what’s mostly used.
+If you aspire to be a bartender, one of your responsibilities is to understand how your equipment works and maintain them.

-Some bartenders have already mastered their craft and just tend to have fun with what they’re doing and at the same time impress some people.
-Some tools are understandable whereas others need some background to it.
-Bartenders undergo training so they can do their work efficiently and properly and one technique is to just know the purpose of the device first to fully understand it and apply the method easier.
+Some bartenders have already mastered their craft and just tend to have fun with what they’re doing and impress people at the same time.
+Some tools are easy to use, while others need some practice.
+Bartenders undergo training so they can do their work efficiently and correctly.

 What is Needed Behind a Bar?

-However, if you want to mix your own cocktails, you need at least the basic tools.
-To serve amazing cocktails, you should know the right kind of glass.
+However, if you want to mix your cocktails, you need at least the essential bar tools.
+To serve fantastic cocktails, you should know the right kind of glass.
 Try also these cocktail recipes to make a good start with your home bar.